ckaru1/factory_sim/README.md

    streamlit run factory_sim.py

 Usage Instructions:
-- Open the Streamlit interface in your browser.
+- Open the Streamlit interface in your browser
-- Adjust machine cycle times, variability, and buffer sizes.
+- Adjust machine cycle times, variability, and buffer sizes
-- Click “Run Simulation” to visualize system performance and efficiency.
+- Click “Run Simulation” to visualize system performance and efficiency
-- Review throughput plots and metrics for analysis.
+- Review throughput plots and metrics for analysis

 License:
-GPL License
+Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0) — see the license folder for details